Metabolism (architecture): Tokyo World Design Conference, 1960

-The Metabolism name
+Name

 Whilst discussing the organic nature of Kikutake's theoretical Marine City project, Kawazoe used the Japanese word shinchintaisha as being symbolic of the essential exchange of materials and energy between organisms and the exterior world (literally metabolism in a biological sense.)
 The Japanese meaning of the word has a feeling of replacement of the old with the new and the group further interpreted this to be equivalent to the continuous renewal and organic growth of the city.
 As the conference was to be a world conference, Kawazoe felt that they should use a more universal word and Kikutake looked up the definition of shinchintaisha in his Japanese-English dictionary.
 The translation he found was the word Metabolism.

-The Metabolism manifesto
+Manifesto

-The group's manifesto Metabolism: The Proposals for New Urbanism was published at the World Design Conference.
+The group's manifesto, Metabolism: The Proposals for New Urbanism, was published at the World Design Conference.
 Two thousand copies of the 90 page book were printed and were sold for ¥500 by Kurokawa and Awazu at the entrance to the venue.
 The manifesto opened with the following statement:

 The publication included projects by each member but a third of the document was dedicated to work by Kikutake who contributed essays and illustrations on the "Ocean City".
 Kurokawa contributed "Space City", Kawazoe contributed "Material and Man" and Otaka and Maki wrote "Towards the Group Form".
 Awazu designed the booklet and Kawazoe's wife, Yasuko, edited the layout.

 Some of the projects included in the manifesto were subsequently displayed at the Museum of Modern Art's 1960 exhibition entitled Visionary Architecture and exposed the Japanese architects' work to a much wider international audience.

 Unlike the more rigid membership structure of Team 10, the Metabolists saw their movement as having organic form with the members being free to come and go.
 Although the group had cohesion they saw themselves as individuals and their architecture reflected this.
 This was especially true for Tange who remained a mentor for the group rather than an "official" member.